nilanjankundu/windfire-restaurants-node/README.md

 * *Raspberry* : it automates *Windfire Restaurants Backend* microservice deployment/undeployment in a Raspberry Pi target architecture;
 * *AWS Single Zone* : it automates *Windfire Restaurants Backend* microservice deployment to an AWS architecture with publicly accessible Frontend and Backend subnets in a single availability zone
 * *AWS Multi Zone* : it automates *Windfire Restaurants Backend* microservice deployment to an AWS architecture with Frontend and Backend subnets in a variable number of availability zones to create a Fault Tolerant architecture
-* *OpenShift (using Jenkins)* : it automates *Windfire Restaurants Backend* microservice deployment to an OpenShift cluster, using a Jenkins pipeline
+* *OpenShift* : it automates *Windfire Restaurants Backend* microservice deployment to an OpenShift cluster, using a Jenkins pipeline

 ### Raspberry deployment architecture
 Automation is implemented using Ansible technology (https://www.ansible.com/): refer to Ansible technical documentation (https://docs.ansible.com/) for detailed instructions regarding installation and setup.